The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 \subsection{Study Design and Recruitment}

 For our study, we conducted semi-structured interviews with 21 participants from a diversity of national and cultural groups and unique identities.
-To select participants, we leveraged an online survey that asked for geographic location, demographic information, frequency and type of LLM chatbot usage, language used, specific purposes for using LLM chatbots, and experiences with traditional and online mental health support.
+To select participants, we leveraged an online survey that asked for geographic location, demographic information, frequency and type of LLM chatbot usage, language used, their specific purposes for using LLM chatbots, and experiences with traditional and online mental health support.
 We strategically selected participants through a mix of purposive~\cite{marshall1996sampling} and snowball sampling~\cite{biernacki1981snowball} across multiple digital platforms and communities deeply involved with either LLM chatbot use or mental health support.
-This included social media websites, LLM-focused subreddits like r/ChatGPT, r/LocalLlama, and mental health support forums such as r/peersupport and r/caraccidentsurvivor.
+We actively recruited from social media websites, and also targeted specific LLM-focued subreddits like r/ChatGPT, r/LocalLlama.
+We also recruited from mental health support forums such as r/peersupport and r/caraccidentsurvivor.

 We were cognizant of the tendency for LLMs to have embedded language~\cite{ahuja2023mega} and cultural biases~\cite{durmus2023towards}, and the likelihood that participants would have different experiences with LLM chatbots for mental health support based on their identities and contexts.
 We thus targeted a participant pool that was diverse across mental health support experiences, gender identities, nationalities, and geographic locations.
 We recruited at least one participant from every continuously inhabited continent in the world, and in the process, connected with diverse local online forums and support groups.
-Our study was approved by our institution's Institutional Review Board, and interviews were conducted through videoconferencing platforms.
+Our study was approved by our institution's Institutional Review Board, and interviews were conducted through videoconferencing platforms\inhwaedit{, each lasting approximately one hour}.
 All participant names mentioned are pseudonyms.